X-Vector/X-RSA/README.md

 # X-RSA

+**What's X-RSA ?**
-- X-RSA V0.2 contains a many of attack types such as Hasted, Fermat, Common Modulus, Chinese Remainder Theorem, Wiener ... etc , and it's still under development and adding other Attack.
+- X-RSA contains a many of attack types such as Hasted, Common Modulus, Chinese Remainder Theorem, Wiener ... etc , and it's still under development and adding other Attack.

+**What's New in X-RSA ?**
-- New Attack Added To X-RSA V0.2 And Fixing Many Error in V0.1
+- Added [New Attacks , Factorization Method ] To X-RSA V0.3  And Fixing Many Error in V0.2

+**Why X-RSA ?**
-- X-RSA helps you in [CTF, Hacking , Penetration Testing , Decryption]
+- X-RSA help you in [CTF, Hacking , Penetration Testing , Decryption]

-- Written By [Python]
+- Written By [ Python 2.7 ]

 # Installing and Open Tool
 1 - install tool